Rosario, Cavite: Geography

 Rosario is 30 km south of Manila and 20 km from Imus.
 It occupies part of the north to north-western section of the province along the western coast of Luzon.
 It is flanked by Noveleta on the east, Manila Bay on the north, General Trias on the southeast and Tanza on the south-west.

 With the continuous expansion of Metro Manila, the municipality is now included in Manila conurbation which reaches Lipa, Batangas in its southernmost part.
 It is accessible by land and water transportation.

 Land area

-Rosario has a land area of only 569 ha, as based on previous data recorded.
-At present, the municipality has not yet conducted any cadastral survey of its juridical land territory.
-A total of twenty (20) barangays make up this lowland coastal town.
+Rosario has a land area of 569 ha.
+A total of 20 barangays make up this lowland coastal town.